dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-02-01-relationships.md

 This is the second part of a series about British IT, first one is HERE-LOCAL-COPY or HERE-MEDIUM.
 Please note that there is no attempt to be academical in nature, just what has been observed by someone who started as an outsider hence conventional wisdom was something new.

 This post is about consultancy mentality and how I believe holds back UK's IT industry and in many times kills businesses.
+Before finalizing it a friend introduced me the hunting "elephants or deers or rabbits" analogy, which is discussed before the last section.

 ## Two observations of British IT businesses.